arabellas-craft/arabellas-craft.github.io/_posts/2026-06-24-lunasa-origins.md

 The medieval tradition places Lugh's great assembly site (called an óenach in Irish) at Tailtiu (Teltown, Co.
 Meath), held each year at the start of August.[^1][^2] The óenach combined horse-racing, games, and trade with legal and political business.[^2][^4]

-In the medieval telling Tailtiu, of the Fir Bolg, cleared the forested plain of Breg into farmland and then died of exhaustion, and her foster-son Lugh founded the feast in her honor (learn more in [this episode](https://www.youtube.com/watch?v=QgOLQBZs__U) of The Candlelit Tales).[^5] The mythology makes the harvest conditional on keeping that feast: as long as it's held, there will be corn and milk in every house and fair weather over it.[^5]
+In the medieval telling Tailtiu, of the Fir Bolg, cleared the forested plain of Breg into farmland and then died of exhaustion, and her foster-son Lugh founded the feast in her honor (learn more in [this episode](https://www.youtube.com/watch?v=QgOLQBZs__U){:target="_blank" rel="noopener noreferrer"} of The Candlelit Tales).[^5] The mythology makes the harvest conditional on keeping that feast: as long as it's held, there will be corn and milk in every house and fair weather over it.[^5]

 But how old that story is remains unclear,[^2] and Jeffrey Gantz suggests the harvest festival itself may be a late addition to the Irish calendar, since in a herding economy the year's real turn came nearer Samhain.[^3] In early Ireland the economy leaned on herding more than tillage,[^3] and the year turned on the movement of cattle, driven up to the summer pastures around May Day and brought back down at the end of October.[^10] All of which points to a festival built on the grain harvest being a later addition.[^3]